Welcome to Reception at St John Fisher

 The themes Early Years will cover in Autumn term are:

-And we will also explore the other faith of Judaism
+And we will also explore the other faith of Islam

 Physical Development is one of the Prime areas for learning and developing good gross and fine motor skills is essential for future learning including concentration and writing.
 We follow the Movement for Learning programme developed by a collaboration of Early Years Development Professors and Physio Therapists at Loughborough University and Australia.
 Children follow this programme of dedicated Physical Development time up to 4 times a week.